unrealwork/atsd-use-cases/OrovilleDam/README.md

 ### Reservoir Storage Levels
 ----------------------------

-Below is an image showing the change in reservoir storage per hour going back to February 2016 at the Oroville dam.
-The blue line represents the hourly, absolute value of the reservoir storage, with values shown on the left hand side of the graph.
-Change in the dam storage is represented by the yellow and green columns: yellow represents an increase in the reservoir storage, while green represents a decrease.
+Below is an image showing the change in reservoir storage going back to February 2016 at the Oroville dam.
+The blue line represents the hourly, absolute value of the reservoir storage (in acre-feet), with values shown on the left hand side of the graph.
+Change in the dam storage is represented by the yellow and green columns: yellow represents an increase in the reservoir storage, while green represents a decrease (both in acre-feet per day).
 These delta values are displayed on the right hand side of the graph.
-Hourly delta values are not shown; rather, all hourly values are summed up and a total delta value for a single day is displayed.

 ![Figure 4](Images/Figure4.png)